aleksandr-makarov-dev/tiny-drive/README.md

 ### 2. **TinyDrive.Features**

 * Implements application use cases and feature logic.
-* Likely defines operations such as file upload, download, listing, deletion, and other API actions.
+* Defines operations such as file upload, listing, deletion, and other API actions.
 * Interfaces and feature handlers are organized here.

 ### 3. **TinyDrive.Infrastructure**